VasilGVasilev/softuniOthers/Java/JavaOPP.md

 Two types of polymorphism
     Method overrriding (runtime) - the ability for a subclass to override a method allows a class to inherit from a superclass with 'near enough' actions and then change it as required.
 Overriding methods need to return the same type as the overridden method.
     Method overloading (compile) - one class having same named methods that accept different number of arguments

+SOLID:
+    single responsibility - each class should have only one responsibility open/closed - open for extensions, closed for modifications liskov substitution derived classes extend without replacing the functionality of old classes interface segregation
+    dependency inversion - high level modules do not depend on low-level modules, both should depend on abstractions